-Some treatment approaches encourage replacement therapies (such as methadone, suboxone, and naltrexone) to lessen the cravings and withdrawals associated with trying to stop using opiates.
+Some treatment approaches encourage Medication Assisted Treatment therapies (such as methadone, suboxone, and naltrexone) to lessen the cravings and withdrawals associated with trying to stop using opiates.
+These therapies prove beneficial in helping some men not crave their opiate of choice.
 We can help men reclaim a life of sobriety following a devastating addiction to opiates.
-Give us a call to learn how we can help men find a sober lifestyle through our CBT Rational Living counseling approach after getting off Medication Assisted Treatment (MAT).
+Give us a call to learn how we can help men find a sober lifestyle through our CBT Rational Living counseling approach if Medication Assisted Treatment is not a prefered choice for a manageable lifestyle--our social detoxification will be a better route.
 Call us now to learn more 1-866-709-6988.

 "I have been able to truly start learning who I am, what I have to offer, and what my true purpose is in life...."